Magic: The Gathering: Promotional crossovers

-Wizards of the Coast has introduced specials cards and sets that include cross-promotional elements with other brands typically as promotional cards, not legal for Standard play and may not be playable even in eternal formats.
+Wizards of the Coast has introduced special cards and sets that include cross-promotional elements with other brands typically as promotional cards, not legal for Standard play and may not be playable even in eternal formats.
 Four promotional cards were sold at HasCon 2017, featuring three other Hasbro brands, Transformers, Nerf, and Dungeons & Dragons.
 A special three-card set based on characters from My Little Pony: Friendship Is Magic (another Hasbro brand) was sold as both physical product and digital items within MTG Arena to support the Extra Life charity.
 The "Ikoria, Lair of Behemoths" set released in April 2020 included 16 kaiju monsters from Toho as promotional cards, such as Godzilla.

-The new Universes Beyond series will bring other crossover properties into Magic such as Warhammer 40,000 and The Lord of the Rings.
-Polygon reported that the Lord of the Rings themed set, planned for 2023, "will be a complete, Modern-legal set of cards" and "it will be a full product line.
-That means players will be able to draft cards for pick-up play, and compete in multiplayer games with one of four preconstructed Commander decks".
+Secret Lair

-The Secret Lair promotional series has also been used to introduce crossover cards from other brands.
+The Secret Lair promotional series has also been used to introduce crossover cards from other brands (as well as special artists through Special Guest cards); these cards are generally legal for play and use existing cards with new art, names, and flavor to fit the theme.
 As part of the Secret Lair set in 2020, a number of cards were made that featured crossovers with AMC's television show The Walking Dead, which the development team felt was a natural fit since zombies were already part of the Magic game.
 A limited set of land cards in the Secret Lair featured paintings from Bob Ross, licensed through his estate.

-In June 2021, Wizards of the Coast announced a Secret Lair based on Dungeons and Dragon cartoon.
-A planned 2021 Secret Lair drop will feature cards based on Stranger Things, while Fortnite and Street Fighter will be featured in the Secret Lair drop in 2022.
+In June 2021, Wizards of the Coast announced a Secret Lair based on Dungeons and Dragons cartoon.
+Secret Lair drops in 2021 featured cards based on Stranger Things, while Fortnite and Street Fighter were featured in 2022.
+In 2022, cards illustrated by mangaka Junji Ito were released as Special Guest cards.

+The 2024 Secret Lair release featured cards based on Monty Python and the Holy Grail, including a Tim the Enchanter card based on the standard Prodigal Sorceror card which has been nicknamed Tim in honor of the film character by the Magic community.
+There are also Secret Lair cards based on musicians, mainly Post Malone (an avid fan of the card game), and multiple drops featuring Hatsune Miku and various Vocaloid characters.

+A Marvel Secret Lair release was released in November 2024.
+In 2025, Secret Lair featured SpongeBob SquarePants and Sonic the Hedgehog.